Coronavirus: What is it like on Japan's quarantined cruise ship? | DW | 10.02.2020

 I think people are anxious.
 Our neighbors across the hall were saying in the beginning that they were hungry because the meals weren't coming on time.
 The man next to us has diabetes, so he is worried about his medications.
 Other people have tried to keep their spirits up.

-People have been advised to leave their cabins in an orderly manner and keep a two-meter distance between other people.
+People have been advised to leave their cabins in an orderly manner and keep a 2-meter (6.5-foot) distance between other people.
 We have to wear masks and gloves.
 When it's time to leave the cabin, the captain has to repeat the protocols.

 What were passengers told after the outbreak?